arvoelke/Dixit/README.rst

 ----------

 This software is solely the work of several fans of the Dixit board game.
-It is not intended to substitute nor compete with the original board game, Dixit (a registered trademark of Libellud Company), and likewise does not represent the works, views, nor opinions of Libellud.
+It is not intended to replace nor compete with the original board game, Dixit (a registered trademark of Libellud Company), and likewise does not represent the works, views, nor opinions of Libellud.
 This software is provided as is, without warranty of any kind, express or implied.

-Please support the creators, designers, and artists of Dixit by purchasing the original board game and its expansions.
+Please support the creators, designers, and artists behind Dixit by purchasing the original board game and its expansions.

 We do not currently, nor do we plan to, distribute copywritten artwork.